 4.1.14.
 The cold inflation pressure that shall not be exceeded for bead seating during tyre mounting, as specified by the tyre manufacturer for the tyre type;

 4.1.15.
-The test pressure, in kPa (or in bar).
+The test pressure, in kPa (or in bar) as detailed in paragraph 3.1.16..

 4.2.
 On request of the Type Approval Authority, the tyre manufacturer must also submit a complete technical file for each tyre type containing in particular sketches or photographs (three copies) to identify the tread pattern and the envelope of the inflated tyre mounted on the measuring rim showing the relevant dimensions (see paragraphs 6.1. and 6.2. below) of the component type submitted for approval.
 It shall also either contain the test report issued by an approved test laboratory or be accompanied by one sample of the tyre type, as requested by the Type Approval Authority.